 There are a few ways recruiters can come together and use their role overlap as an advantage rather than a point of contention.

 Recruiters and HR professionals can have a brainstorming session to help craft a new, streamlined hiring policy that identifies how they’ll work together going forward.
-They can discuss job requirements, key qualifications and traits that would fit well with the business.
+They can discuss job requirements, key qualifications, and traits that would fit well with the business.

 Just because a recruiter’s job usually stops at the hiring process, doesn’t mean they don’t have valuable insights about onboarding.
 Many skilled recruiters come from an HR background, and can thus provide information from both sides of the equation.

-Spending some time going over the onboarding process and being open to suggestions for improvement is another way HR can make the most of their relationship with recruiters.
+Spending some time going over the onboarding process and being open to suggestions for improvement is another way HR can make the most of its relationship with recruiters.
 This benefits everyone involved, as the recruiter will be able to let a candidate know what to expect, helping them feel more comfortable and prepared.

 Another way that HR and recruiters can be in constant contact is by having the recruiter keep an eye on high performers in the industry and continuously be looking for candidates to consider.
 This approach will shorten the hiring time by providing a constant flow of candidates that fit the business brand.